Physicslibrary/Threejs-VR-Astronomical-Observatories/README.md

 [https://physicslibrary.github.io/Threejs-VR-Astronomical-Observatories/threejs_vr_chime.html](https://physicslibrary.github.io/Threejs-VR-Astronomical-Observatories/threejs_vr_chime.html)

 Should work (no VR) on web browsers (latest Chrome, Firefox, Safari) on smartphones and desktop/laptop computers.
-Code threejs_vr_chime.html has threejs' orbit controls to allow camera to orbit around a target (one/two/pinch/slide fingers for mobile devices, and 3-button mouse for others).<br>
+Code threejs_vr_chime.html has threejs' orbit controls to allow camera to look around a target (one/two/pinch/slide fingers for mobile devices, and 3-button mouse for others).<br>

 The code is simple and minimal (no teleportation or error checking).
 It is an experiment.
 Use to jumpstart other experiments.<br>